RubyRaven6/archies-quest/README.md

 ## A demon-slaying fantasy adventure!
 Explore the lands of R'mhakkin as our spunky hero, Archie, who's given a quest from the future to slay the Demon Lords plaguing the lands: the Bai'Narii.

+In an ancient year, in the mythical land of R'mhakking.
+Its denizens were beseiged by evil demonic lords: the Bai'Narii.
+Under their iron fist, the people of R'mhakking live in fear and despair.
+The hope of all the peoples rest upon the shoulder of one young man…

 [Archie's Quest CREDITS](./hack_credits.md)

+## Features
+### A brand new EV system!
+Try a unique spin on the classic effort values system, where instead of defeating Pokémon to gain more, you instead gain them as you level up!
+You also have the option of freely distributing them as you see fit.
+For more information, check out [this document.](./docs/ev_system.md)

+### No two boss runs are the same!
+Using the Trainer Party Pools made by the Expansion Senate's hedara, the game's bosses feature different team compositions for different people, ensuring that no two saves are the same!
+Create a dynamic and adaptable team in order to secure your victory!